LeivoSepp/Shelly-Memory-Optimization/README.md

 // Memory Used: 238 Peak: 994
 ```

-**Best Practice** :thumbsup: :thumbsup:
+**Best Practice**

-Two important things here to consider:
+Two important things to consider here:

-1. The only variable is the the sum of all the values.
+1. The only variable should be the sum of all the values.
-2. The variable name must be exactly as the function name to gain the biggest benefit.
+2. The variable name should be exactly the same as the function name to gain the biggest benefit.
 I just randomly figured this out. :thumbsup:

 ```js
 // Load data as needed, without creating variable